Kandeel4411/ASCII-Invader/src/README.md

 My old incomplete version of the [Space Invader](https://en.wikipedia.org/wiki/Space_Invaders) game. <br>
 *Missing: Menus.*
 ### OS
-* Windows only.
+* Windows.
 ### Dependencies
-* PDCurses
+* PDCurses.
 ## Usage

 * How to run:
-   * Download and run the Invader.exe in the repo <br>
+   * Download and run the Invader.exe in the repo. <br>
    *or*
-   * Build and run Visual studio project by following the installation procedure
+   * Build and run Visual studio project by following the installation procedure.

 * Demo:
    ![Space Invader Demo](../assets/bandicam20190513224927716.gif)

 ## Installation ( Visual Studio 2017 )
-* Download the repository by clicking the green "Clone or download" button on the top-right of the repository's main page, then click on "Download ZIP"
+* Download the repository by clicking the green "Clone or download" button on the top-right of the repository's main page, then click on "Download ZIP".
-* Create new project in Visual Studio and extract the zipped file in it
+* Create new project in Visual Studio and extract the zipped file in it.
 * Visual Studio 2017 [Source](https://stackoverflow.com/questions/42708392/install-pdcurses-on-visual-studio-2017?noredirect=1&lq=1)
     * Take the developer command prompt of VS2017 community edition and type in set `PDCURSES_SRCDIR=<PDCurses Directory Location>`; in my case it was